MereWhiplash/upgraded-couscous/README.md

 The concept of passing the hash of the previous event is 100% valid in the **Big Tines** I'd imagine, but in this scenario, it seems that each action really only cares about trying to get a response if its a http request of some kind, since strings are allowed to have empty values too I see no need.

+Rare that a problem keeps me up until 2am, I was over complicating the digs for data.
+Found my ruby knowledge lacking but its been less than 1 year.
+Code could be more efficient, lots of looping loops.
+Now that I have a valid passing test Ill need to fix the tests.